Frandiiile/Frandiiile/README.md

 In recent years, I worked on multiple projects giving life to this interest of mine.

-For instance I associated AI and Finance multiple times, used RL to optimize power consumption in a given institution....etc
+For instance I associated AI and Finance multiple times (check repos for public projects), used RL to optimize power consumption in a given institution....etc

 My technology stack involves Python,C,C++,Java,HTML,CSS,Jenkins,Spark,Excel & VBA,MySQL and others.